-The Vacheron Constantin Overseas Dual Time Automatic Steel and Titanium (ref.
-47450000W-9511) is a rare breed of sport watches with bold and energetic appearance that can be worn both with jeans and polo and with more formal dress.
-Although its titanium/steel body is slightly oversized, the timekeeper is still compact enough to look as elegant as a classic British sports car that hides its prominent set of muscles under a thoroughly pressed made to measure Egyptian cotton shirt, if you know what I mean.
+The Vacheron Constantin Overseas Dual Time (ref.
+47450000W-9511) is a rare breed of sports watches with a bold and energetic appearance that can be worn both with jeans and polo and with a more formal dress.
+Although its titanium/steel body is slightly oversized, the timekeeper is still compact enough to look as elegant as a classic British sports car that hides its prominent set of muscles under a thoroughly pressed, made to measure Egyptian cotton shirt, if you know what I mean.

-Just like some other VC’s watches with second time zone complication (aka GMT,) including the beautiful Vacheron Constantin Malte Tonneau Dual Time, the latest member of the Overseas family is equipped with the VC Caliber 1222 SC automatic movement.
+Just like some other VC’s collections with a second time-zone complication (aka GMT,) including the beautiful Malte Tonneau Dual Time, the latest member of the Overseas family is equipped with the VC Caliber 1222 SC automatic movement.

-If memory serves me well, the latter is based on the brilliant JLC caliber 929/3 engine that was first introduced in 1996 and powered their gorgeous Jaeger-LeCoultre Master Geographic family of wristwatches.
+If memory serves me well, the latter is based on the brilliant JLC caliber 929/3 engine that was first introduced in 1996 and powered their gorgeous Jaeger-LeCoultre Master Geographic family.

 Like most current movements, the Cal.
-1222 SC beats at usual 28,800 vph and features a fairly underwhelming (though adequate if you plan to wear the gadget on a daily basis) power reserve of around 40 hours.
+1222 SC beats at usual 28,800 vph and features a fairly underwhelming (though adequate if you plan to wear the gadget daily) power reserve of around 40 hours.

 Besides 34 jewels (those are actually synthetic rubies, but who cares,) the movement also features ceramic ball bearings for its winding rotor.
-Significantly reducing friction, the tiny ceramic balls also allow for more efficient winding and tend to serve longer than the ones made of a metal alloy: something that may come in handy if you have a habit of storing your collection of automatic watches in winding machines that tend to put extra strain on winding mechanisms of the timepieces.
+Significantly reducing friction, the tiny ceramic balls also allow for more efficient winding and tend to serve longer than the ones made of a metal alloy: something that may come in handy if you have a habit of storing your collection in winding machines that tend to put extra strain on winding mechanisms.

-As usual for “multifunctional” watches, the Oversear Dual Time features a rather busy dial.
-Sporting a GMT indicator at 6 o’clock, the watch also features a power reserve indicator at 9 o’clock and a day/night indicator right between them.
-There is also a date subdial between 2 and 3 o’clock position (it is adjusted with the titanium pushpiece at 2 o’clock,) so, as you can see on the pictures, the Dual Time’s dial looks somewhat overcrowded with data, yet somehow manages to look surprisingly organic thanks to the complex shape of the signature “Maltese Crown” fixed bezel that serves as a visual bridge between the slightly cluttered dial and the laconic case.
+As usual for “multifunctional” watches, the Overseas Dual Time features a busy dial.
+Sporting a GMT indicator at 6 o’clock, the dial also features a power reserve indicator at 9 o’clock and a day/night indicator right between them.
+There is also a date subdial between 2 and 3 o’clock position (it is adjusted with the titanium push-piece at 2 o’clock,) so, as you can see on the pictures, the Dual Time’s dial looks somewhat overcrowded with data, yet somehow manages to look surprisingly organic thanks to the complex shape of the signature “Maltese Crown” fixed bezel that serves as a visual bridge between the slightly cluttered dial and the laconic case.

 Build Quality: 5/5